tgmgroup/CrosswordGame/DEVELOPING.md

 `node bin/valett.js` for help.

 ### Dictionary
+Dictionary support is based on [Daniel Weck's](https://github.com/danielweck/scrabble-html-ui) work.
+XANADO dictionaries work both on the server and also in the browser.

 Dictionaries are stored in the `dictionaries` directory and are generated from a lexicon (list of words in a big text file).
 To build a new dictionary, follow the instructions given when you run: